daniel-rusu/pods4k/immutable-arrays/README.md

 * **True Immutability**
     * Unlike read-only lists, Immutable Arrays cannot be mutated through casting.
 * **Fast**
-    * 2 to 8 times faster than lists for many common operations, with some even faster!
+    * 2 to 8X faster than lists in [benchmarks](BENCHMARKS.md) for most operations, with some much faster!
-    * Immutability allows skipping work and many operations are bypassed entirely when inferring identical results.
 * **Memory Efficient**
-    * Over 5X memory reduction versus lists for many operations across hundreds of scenarios!
+    * Over 5X memory reduction versus lists across hundreds of scenarios!
         * `people.map { it.weightKg }` returns a primitive Immutable Array when `weightKg` is a primitive type.
-    * Immutability allows operations to retain zero extra memory in hundreds of scenarios!
+    * Immutability enables operations to retain 0 extra memory in hundreds of scenarios!
         * `people.filter { it.isEmployed() }` returns same instance when everyone is employed.
 * **Type Safety**
     * Accidental mutation attempts are prevented at compile time.